crypter70/crypter70/README.md

 **`Data Scientist | Machine Learning Engineer`**

-Experienced Data Scientist with a strong background in programming, data analysis, and algorithm development.
-Had more than 1 year of experience in the data field with expertise encompassing end-to-end machine learning development, Natural Language Processing (NLP), deep learning frameworks, statistical analysis, data analysis, data wrangling, and web scraping.
-Advanced in Python and had considerable experience with TensorFlow, PyTorch, Scikit-learn, and cloud platforms such as Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-Accustomed to working cross-functionally in teams and have developed expertise in building, optimizing, and applying machine learning models to solve business and technical problems.
+Experienced Data Scientist with a strong background in programming, development and deployment of ML/DL models, and data analytics.
+Had approximately 2 years of experience in the data field, encompassing end-to-end ML/DL model development, Natural Language Processing (NLP) applications, ML/DL framework utilization, data analysis, data cleaning, and web scraping.
+Proficient in Python, cloud platforms such as Amazon Web Services (AWS) and Google Cloud Platform (GCP), ML/DL frameworks such as PyTorch, TensorFlow, Keras, and scikit-learn.
+Interested and familiar with LLMs and their applications, as well as financial technology.
+Demonstrated ability to collaborate effectively in teams and work independently, with strong analytical skills to solve complex problems.

 <!-- GitHub Statistic -->
 ## Statistic